¿Quién quiere ser millonario? (Venezuelan game show)

 ¿Quién Quiere ser Millonario?
-(English translation: Who Wants to be a Millionaire?) was a Venezuelan game show based on the British format of Who Wants to Be a Millionaire?.
+(English translation: Who Wants to be a Millionaire?) is a Venezuelan quiz show based on the original British format of Who Wants to Be a Millionaire?.
 The show offered large cash prizes for correctly answering a series of randomized multiple-choice questions of varying difficulties.
 It was hosted by Eladio Lárez, and broadcast from the Teatro La Campina.

 It was labeled by the Venezuelan press and critics as the best and most popular game show in the country, though the format is repeated in other Latin American countries.

 Broadcast history

 The show first aired on Radio Caracas Television (RCTV) from August 23, 2000 to May 23, 2007, four days before the station lost its broadcast license on May 27.
 The show returned to air on July 18, 2007 when RCTV became a cable television network, and ended production on January 20, 2010; the station was shut down on January 24.
 On May 8, 2011 it began airing on Televen as an original RCTV production.
 It was canceled in 2017, last broadcasting on April 2, 2017.

 In 2003, a special called Jugamos Millonario was broadcast.

 By 2016, the Bs.F 2 million prize equated in black market exchange to US$2,000, with competitors also borrowing clothes from Televen's studio wardrobe to appear presentable on-screen, and realistic prizes amounting to only a few dollars.
 Lárez's pay was also cut, and he said that the TV station was crippled by the country's crisis, but the show's producer said that for simple Venezuelans just appearing on the show was a big prize.
 The show was cancelled on 2017, last episode broadcast in 2nd April 2017.